 The original XF2Y-1 was used for further tests of various ski systems until the fall of 1957, when it was finally withdrawn.
 Two more YF2Y-1s were built but never flown, and all four surviving aircraft are now in museums.
 Incidentally, Convair conducted a number of design studies for bomber-sized supersonic flying boats, with configurations ranging from machines that looked somewhat like scaled-up Sea Darts to machines that looked like improved SeaMasters; nuclear power was envisioned for some of the designs.
 Of course, none of them ever came close to happening.BACK_TO_TOP

-However, in reality the Americans were able to build enough carriers to support intensive forward air operations in the Pacific, and in the absence of any real need the SR.44 stayed at low priority.
+The reality was that the Americans were able to build enough carriers to support intensive forward air operations in the Pacific, and in the absence of any real need, the SR.44 stayed at low priority.
 Engine development problems contributed to delays, and the first SR.A/1 prototype didn't fly until 16 July 1947.
 A second prototype took to the air on 30 April 1948, followed by the third, and last, on 17 August 1948.

 SANDERS-ROE SR.A/1: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 14.02 meters 46 feet wing area 38.60 sq_meters 415 sq_feet length 15.24 meters 50 feet height 5.11 meters 16 feet 9 inches empty weight 5,108 kilograms 11,262 pounds loaded weight 8,635 kilograms 19,035 pounds max speed at altitude 824 KPH 512 MPH / 445 KT endurance 2.4 hours _____________________ _________________ _______________________